The mass of the dark matter particle from theory and observations: The density profile: cores vs. cusps

+We plot in fig. \ref{plgg} the density profile $ \rho_{lin}(r) $ according to eqs.(\ref{perf}) and (\ref{perfun}) for DM particle masses $ m $ of 1 and 2 keV and the Burkert density profile for the largest galaxy $ r_0 = 51.8 $ kpc and $ \rho(0) = 1.57 \times 10^{-25} \; \frac{\rm g}{{\rm cm}^3} $ in Table 1.
+We see from fig. \ref{plgg} that the density profile $ \rho_{lin}(r) $ best follows the Burkert profile for a DM particle mass $ m $ slightly below 2 keV.
+This is in agreement with Fig. \ref{eme} for the DM particle mass where a value for $ m $ slightly below 2 keV is favoured.

-We present in this paper clear evidences for a DM particle mass around 1 keV.
-In addition, one can wonder what is the shape of the linear profile and the value of the linear density at the origin for a typical hundred GeV wimp.
+We present in this paper clear evidences for a DM particle mass in the keV scale.
+However, one can wonder what is the shape of the density profile and the value of the density at the origin for a typical hundred GeV wimp.